 And he's been coordinating.

-The calls that have gone back and forth between the president and the governor, the president, the attorney general, the president and and local politicians, or or the chief of staff, General Kelly have been a tremendous back and forth and cooperation.
+The calls that have gone back and forth between the president and the governor, the president, the attorney general, the president and local politicians, or the chief of staff, General Kelly, have been a tremendous back and forth and cooperation.

-We even have our defense department is already pre-positioned for warships off the coast of Florida, you know, so that they're ready to bear down and and help the people of Florida, which we now know is is inevitable.
+We even have our Defense Department has already pre-positioned four warships off the coast of Florida, you know, so that they're ready to bear down and help the people of Florida, which we now know is inevitable.

-And the our friends and neighbors in Florida are gonna need the help of the American people.
+And our friends and neighbors in Florida are going to need the help of the American people.

 Everybody's been warned.